 Some sprinkler valves are installed above ground and thus are easier to locate.
 These types of sprinkler valves are usually installed near the water source, so the best place to start is by looking around the perimeter of the house.
-Look behind bushes since shrubbery can sometimes spread as it grows and ends up hiding sprinkler valves.
-When the sprinkler valves are installed in a valve box that is then buried, finding them is more difficult.
+Look behind bushes since shrubbery can sometimes spread as it grows and end up hiding sprinkler valves.
+Sometimes, however, the sprinkler valves are installed in a valve box that is then buried which can make finding them more difficult.

 How to Find A Sprinkler Valve

-- Find the sprinkler controller to serve as the starting point for the path of the wires for the sprinkler valves.
+- Find the sprinkler controller to serve as the starting point for the path of the sprinkler valve wires.
 Sometimes tracing the path of the wires can lead to the sprinkler valves.
-You may need to dig up some of the yard to follow the sprinkler wires.
-Take care not to damage the wires when digging.
+You may need to dig up some of the yard to follow the sprinkler wires, however, but take care not to damage the wires when digging.

 - It may be possible to follow the sound of the water leading to the missing valve.
 Have someone turn on just that zone at the main controller and listen for water going to the valve.
 Also, listen for clicking when the valve is activating or hissing from the water pressure in the valve.
 This is best done when there is little surrounding noise interference.

 - The order in which the sprinklers in that zone start up can be another clue as to the location of the sprinkler valve.
 Have a helper manually turn on that zone at the controller and observe.
 The sprinkler head that is closest to the valve should pressurize slightly before the rest of the sprinklers.
 Start at that sprinkler and try to find the valve nearby.